openstack-archive/group-based-policy-specs/specs/juno/group-based-policy-abstraction.rst

 creating L3Policy a default ip_pool and default_subnet_prefix_length are
 created.
 If a user creates an EPG, a subnet will be pulled from ip_pool using default_subnet_prefix_length.

+ServicePolicy
+  * endpoint_groups - list of EndpointGroup uuids
+  * address_impersonation - enum, one or many. 'one' indicates 1 to 1 mapping
+    (e.g. floating IP for each endpoint), 'many' indicates 1 to many mapping (e.g. using a VIP)
+  * use_external_address - enum, true (for floating IPs), or false
+  * service_arguments - list of ServiceArgument uuids

+ServiceArguments
+  * name - String
+  * value - String

 Objects to support Mapping to existing Neutron resources